wenshen35105/jest-modules-test-template/readme.md

 1. Open [.vscode/project.code-workspace](./.vscode/project.code-workspace) by VSC
 2. Run `yarn` from project root
-3. From VSC, install the "Workspace recommendations" plguins
+3. From VSC, install the "Workspace recommendations" plugins
    1. The recommendation section might not show until you typed in `@recommended` from the search bar

 ## Folder structures